 Curious to know how this change affected Vimeo’s culture, we invited Kate for a friendly fireside chat during our recent customer meetup in New York.

-She talked to our Head of Strategic Partnerships, Juraj Pal, about building trust with employees and steps they at Vimeo take to create a safe space for them to ask questions.
+She talked to our Head of Strategic Partnerships, Juraj Pal, about building trust with employees and the steps they at Vimeo take to create a safe space for them to ask questions.

 Read more in this inspiring interview.